20 WARNING

-For over 30 years I have served business owners, professionals and their employees using long-term individual disability income contracts.
+For over 30 years I have served business owners, professionals and their employees using custom designed long-term individual income protection contracts.
 These were carefully designed to protect them, their family and their business from the impact of the owner or an other key employee not being able to work managing their business or medical practice for an extended period of time (months or even many years).
 This is definitely not a ONE-SIZE-FITS-ALL field.

-I myself have experienced being disabled, first from colon cancer and more recently issues with my heart.
+I myself have experienced loss of income, first from colon cancer and more recently issues with my heart.
 This is not theory--with me it is actual lying-in-bed-day-after-day experience.
 I’ve heard it said that cancer is a great teacher.
-So true!
+That is certainly true.

 4. INDEPENDENT BROKER

 It will be in your best interest to work with someone who is an Independent Broker rather than a Captive Agent.
 Usually Captive Agents are responsible first to their company and secondarily to the client.
 Even if they are a Broker they are also dependent on that relationship to be able to continue offering that company’s products.
 Independent Brokers are responsible first to their client and secondarily to the insurance company, and they usually use several different companies to match the client’s needs to the right contract.
 And just being a Broker is not enough either.
 Many property-Casualty Brokers are very knowledgeable about homeowners an auto insurance but have had almost no experience in protecting incomes.
 Which would you prefer?

-The person you will be seeking assistance from should be knowledgeable about DI contracts available in the marketplace today, and know which are more favorable to business owners as opposed to other professions.
+The person you will be seeking assistance from should be knowledgeable about income protection contracts available in the marketplace today, and know which are more favorable to business owners as opposed to other professions.
 If the contract does not say they will pay based on your specific claim -- believe me they will not have to pay the claim.